andrebask/thesis/11 - chapter6.md

 ## Kawa debugger
 Instrumentation allows to suspend the execution of a program, store its state, and resume it, even multiple times.
 Thus, we can exploit the instrumentation performed to obtain first-class continuations in Kawa to implement debugging features.
 I extended the technique described in Chapters 3-4 to implement a simple debugger.

-When you enable the debugging mode, the compiler instruments each atomic expression with debugging calls, and generates code to store variable declarations in an internal symbol table.
+When you enable the debugging mode, the compiler instruments each atomic expression with debugging calls, and generates code to store variable bindings in an internal table.
 When the resulting code runs, it stops at breakpoints and lets you step through the program and inspect variables.

 As an example, suppose we need to debug this snippet of code: